-This is the second article in a series that is dedicated to radio leaders and managers who have resolved to regain control over the growth of their companies.
+This is the second article in a series that is dedicated to media leaders and managers who have resolved to regain control over the growth of their companies.

 As we mentioned in our first article, we have conducted extensive statistical research to understand the factors that lead to the growth of a media company.
 The data has revealed two metrics that operate as levers radio leaders and managers can use to steer their companies towards growth.